SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

-Swift also makes sure that multiple accesses to the same area of memory don't conflict, by requiring code that modifies an area of memory to have exclusive access to that memory.
+Swift also makes sure that multiple accesses to the same area of memory don't conflict, by requiring code that modifies a location in memory to have exclusive access to that memory.
 Because Swift manages memory automatically, most of the time you don't have to think about accessing memory at all.